Choosing your tent

 Ventilation is very important in a tent so you’ll need to have a good look at doors, windows and vents.

 Some doors also act as a windbreak and some double-up as a canopy to give you extra space under cover but in the open air, which is ideal for cooking.
 Good tents will often have double zips so you can open a door from the top or the bottom.
 Check there is a way of fixing it open.
+More premium tents can also include an extra layer of mesh fabric to cover the doorway, allowing you to open the door but keep flying insects out of the tent.

 Some tents have porches so, again, make sure that it all works well and that the space is useful to you.
 Now check the windows - they can make the inside of a tent light and airy and they may have mosquito nets so even when the window is open, you’ll still get a midge-free night’s sleep.
 On warm nights you can sleep with the door and windows open with the midge nets in position.